hmanchev/ui5-uiveri5/docs/config.md

   }
 }]
 ```
+There is no need to specify the execution type.

 ### Local and remote execution
 If _seleniumAddress_ is provided (either in conf.js or on command line) the tool will connect to this address.